mbjd05/fastapi-clean-template-ng/README.md

 - remove outdated dependencies and install their newer equivalents (pydantic => pydantic-settings).
 - Make pipfile install on Windows (the pipfile no longer tries to install the unsupported `uvloop` as a dep to `uvicorn` on Windows).
 - Install `winloop` instead of `uvloop` on windows for when no hot-reload is needed.
-- Add platform agnostic `run.py` entrypoint script with hot-reloading by default and an optional `--no reload` flag, which automatically picks the optimal event loop to use depending on current platform and 'reload choice'
+- Add platform agnostic `run.py` entrypoint script with hot-reloading by default and an optional `--no reload` flag, which automatically picks the optimal event loop to use depending on current platform and 'reload choice'.
-- update installation instructions to clarify the process for Windows
+- update installation instructions to clarify the process for Windows.

 ## Installation